Parenting is a Tough Job

 Now, seriously, there's nothing wrong with that kind of mom.
 It's just that there are more of us who aren't the "super-mom," and we feel so inferior.
 But after getting three girls from birth to age 20 without drugs, alcohol or teen pregnancy, I gave up my inferiority complex.
 I may not have ever been voted mom of the year, but my husband and I have a great relationship with our adult daughters!
 And although life wasn't perfect, even in the midst of moving every four years, we survived, and all three of them are strong, independent and well respected adults.

 Let me first explain that I was basically a kid when I started having children.
 I had a lot of on the job training as well as great examples in my mother, grandmothers and great-grandmothers, not to mention their help and support.
 And if that wasn't blessing enough, I happen to have a wonderful mother-in-law.
 I realize that not everyone reading this is going to have that kind of example and/or support system.
 Fact is, that's why I'm writing this.
 I want to help parents raise great kids!

 Are you wondering what kind of credentials I have to give this kind of advice?
 Well, my degree is life, and my "diploma" is the fruit of our years.
-So, check out this page I created to show off my daughters and help visitors to see that my child raising "techniques" worked!
+Three daughters who've all made it into their thirties as successful adults full of integrity should be proof these techniques work.